tensorflow/tfjs/README.md

 * on the diagonal.
 Defaults to false
 * @param opts.width width of chart in px
 * @param opts.height height of chart in px

+## Metrics

+The `metrics` namespace contains a few utility functions for computing quality metrics like accuracy or creating confusion matrices.

+## metrics.confusionMatrix(labels: Tensor1D, predictions: Tensor1D, numClasses?: number, weights?: Tensor1D) => Promise<number[][]>

+Computes a confusion matrix from predictions and labels.
+Each value in labels and predictions should correspond to some output class.
+It is assumed that these values go from 0 to numClasses - 1.

+The result will be a 2D array of size numClasses * numClasses

+* @param labels 1D tensor of true values
+* @param predictions 1D tensor of predicted values
+* @param numClasses Number of distinct classes.
+Optional.
+If not passed in numClasses will equal the highest number in either labels or predictions plus 1
+* @param weights 1d tensor that is the same size as predictions.
+  If weights is passed in then each prediction contributes its corresponding weight to the total value of the confusion matrix cell.

+## metrics.perClassAccuracy(labels: Tensor1D, predictions: Tensor1D, numClasses?: number, weights?: Tensor1D) => Promise<number[]>

+Computes per class accuracy between prediction and labels.
+Each value in labels and predictions should correspond to some output class.
+It is assumed that these values go from 0 to  numClasses - 1.

+* @param labels 1D tensor of true values
+* @param predictions 1D tensor of predicted values
+* @param numClasses Number of distinct classes.
+Optional.
+If not passed in numClasses will equal the highest number in either labels or predictions plus 1

+## metrics.accuracy(labels: Tensor, predictions: Tensor) => Promise<number>

+Computes how often predictions matches labels.

+* @param labels tensor of true values
+* @param predictions tensor of predicted values